-Standard Name Effective date for entity Requirements Impact AASB 2020-1 Amendments to Australian Accounting Standards -Classifications of Liabilities as Current or Non- Current 1 July 2022 This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
+Standard Name Effective date for entity Requirements Impact AASB 2020-1 Amendments to Australian Accounting Standards -Classifications of Liabilities as Current or Non- Current 1 July 2023 This Standard amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 For example, the amendments clarify that a liability is classified as non-current if an entity has the right at the end of the reporting period to defer settlement of the liability for at least 12 months after the reporting period.
 The meaning of settlement of a liability is also clarified.
-Little impact expected but entities should consider the appropriate classification of liabilities as current or non-current.
-AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For- Profit and Not-for-Profit Tier 2 Entities 1 July 2021 This Standard is a stand-alone disclosure standard to be applied by all entities reporting under Tier 2 of the Differential Reporting Framework in AASB 1053 which replaces the current Reduced Disclosure Requirements (RDR) framework.
-No impact on reported financial position or performance.
+The amendment is not expected to have a material impact on the financial statements once adopted.
+AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments 1 July 2022 AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments is an omnibus standard that amends AASB 1, AASB 3, AASB 9, AASB 116, AASB 137 and AASB 141.
+The impact of the initial application is not yet known.
+AASB 2021-2: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definition of Accounting Estimates 1 July 2022 The amendment amends AASB 7, AASB 101, AASB 108, AASB 134 and AASB Practice Statement 2.
+These amendments arise from the issuance by the IASB of the following International Financial Reporting Standards: Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) and Definition of Accounting Estimates (Amendments to IAS 8).
+The impact of the initial application is not yet known.